Marsarah-dev/MarsarahUI/MarsarahUI/Readmes/MarsarahUI_Readme.txt

 VERSION HISTORY
 ================================================================
+v1.1.1
+- Updated compatibility with Marsarah Tweaks mod to account for the new configuration naming and ordering.

 v1.1.0
 - Fixes / Updates:
   - Updated Weather Forecast for Valheim 1.0 BiomeSector / AltBiome weather behavior.